GmanFooFoo/Omnixis-AI-documentor/replit.md

 - Processing queue for async task management

 ### File Processing Pipeline
-- **Mistral AI** for OCR text extraction and image analysis
+- **Mistral AI Document AI** with structured annotations for OCR text extraction and intelligent image analysis
+- BBox annotations for detecting and describing charts, diagrams, signatures, and other visual elements
+- Document annotations for extracting structured data, entities, and document classification
-- **Supabase Storage** for secure file and image hosting
+- **Supabase Storage** for secure file and image hosting with unique naming
-- Async processing queue with status tracking
+- Async processing queue with real-time status tracking
-- Real-time progress updates through polling
+- Vector embeddings generation for semantic search capabilities
-- Support for PDF, DOCX, PNG, JPEG, and TIFF files
+- Support for PDF, DOCX, PNG, JPEG, and TIFF files up to 50MB

 ### UI/UX Design
 - Modern, clean interface with dark/light theme support